Get FREE access to pro marketing tools

 If you fit all these requirements, then follow these simple steps to integrate your store into your Instagram:

-Or, for more clarification, watch this video created by Euclid, an ecommerce integration business:
+Or, for more clarification, watch this video created by Ecwid, an eCommerce integration business:

 Plus, as I’m writing this, Instagram is rolling out its new in-app checkout for its shoppable posts.